 WFT@BU offers semester and season long internships.

-Typically, interns work 5 to 25 hours per week but are flexible based on your availability and those required of the specific internship program.
+Typically, interns work 5 to 25 hours per week but are flexible based on your schedule and those of the specific internship program.
 Some positions will require evening and weekend availability.
 WFT Staff will work with selected interns to create their individualized schedules.

 If you are looking for a short-term volunteer opportunity, click here.

 WFT@BU offers internships to college and graduate level students and early career professionals with a range of experiences and backgrounds.
 Please see the individual internship descriptions for specific qualifications.
 Applicants must be at least 18 years old to be eligible for an internship.

 For teen opportunities, click here.

 WFT@BU internships are unpaid but interns can receive college credit, when applicable.
 Additional compensation includes complimentary tickets, professional development and networking opportunities.

 WFT@BU offers the following opportunities for internships for both seasonal and season-long internships.
 Click the title to view projects and responsibilities of the specific internship.

 Please note, we are offering both in-person & remote internships for the 2021 and 2022 season.